ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/AWS_-_EC2.md

 tags: [hmpps]
 ---

-"Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
-Virtual Machines on-demand."
+AWS EC2 (Amazon Elastic Compute Cloud) is a web service that provides scalable virtual servers, known as instances, in the cloud.
+It allows users to run applications, manage storage, and configure compute capacity on-demand with flexibility and control over resources.